Home - Italian - Parmesan Risotto with Saffron

 Ingredients for preparing risotto arranged on a surface, including containers of broth, wine, short grain rice, butter, saffron threads and an onion next to a piece of parchment paper with grated cheese on top.

-• Arborio rice: This type of medium-grain rice originates from the Po Valley region in Italy.
-The rounded grains are rich in a type of starch (amylopectin) that releases and emulsifies with the broth during cooking, which is why the best risottos have an irresistibly creamy texture.
+• Arborio rice: The rounded grains are rich in a type of starch (amylopectin) that releases and emulsifies with the broth during cooking, which is why the best risottos have an irresistibly creamy texture.
 Varieties that are closely related to Arborio, like carnaroli rice and vialone nano will also make truly restaurant-level risotto.
+Long-grain rice — jasmine, basmati, or standard white rice — doesn’t have enough surface starch, so no amount of stirring will produce a creamy result.
+You’ll end up with cooked rice in broth, not risotto.

-• Broth: I recommend using a quick, homemade light vegetable broth or basic homemade chicken broth for this recipe.
+• Broth: Your risotto will taste even better if you use a quick, homemade light vegetable broth or basic homemade chicken broth for this recipe.
 Because the dish is a short and simple combination of ingredients, you will definitely taste the difference.
 Avoid darker-colored chicken stock or bone broths — their stronger flavor will overwhelm the delicacy of the dish.

 Golden yellow arborio rice risotto in a serving bowl, with a spoon dipping in for a portion.